apache/libcloud/docs/faq.rst

 cross-provider API which would still provide enough value to the end user.

-If the API matches the criteria defined above, you should send a proposal to our :ref:`mailing list <mailing-list>` where we can discuss it further.
+If the API matches the criteria defined above, you should send a proposal to our :ref:`mailing list <mailing-lists>` where we can discuss it further.
 Ideally, the proposal should also contain a prototype of a driver for at least two different providers.
 This helps us make sure that the API you have designed is not biased towards a single provider.